wachulski/nunit-migrator/README.md

 # Have a project grounded in NUnit v2 and want v3?

 So you have your unit tests project founded on NUnit v2 realm.
 And you are considering the upgrade.
-And yes, your are right - this means three kind of changes:
+And yes, your are right - this means three kind of changes you are going to deal with:

- 1. Straightforward ones - easy to do with some regex replace.
+ 1. **Straightforward ones** - easy to do with some regex replace.
- 2. Not so obvious ones - you will need to take a careful look to make the code compile.
+ 2. **Not so obvious ones** - you will need to take a careful look to make the code compile.
- 3. Really painful ones - even if the code compiles, some unit tests result in red.
-Time investment needed.
+ 3. **Really painful ones** - even if the code compiles, some unit tests result in red.

 This utility is aiming at helping you with:

- 1. Detecting all such changes.
+ 1. **Detecting** all such changes.
- 2. Offering automatic fixes for almost all 1) cases and some of type 2).
+ 2. Offering **automatic fixes** for almost all 1) cases and some of type 2).

 ## Helping you with breaking changes